slatedocs/slate/source/includes/gcp/_instances.md

 Optional | &nbsp;
 ------- | -----------
 `reserveStaticIP`<br/>*boolean* | If the value is false and if no shortIP is provided, an ephemeral external IP address will be assigned.
 If the value is true, a new static IP would be reserved and provided to the resource.
-`shortIP`<br/>*string* | The name of an existing global external IP address assigned to the frontend.
+`shortIP`<br/>*string* | The name of an existing regional external IP address assigned to this instance in the same region.
 This argument is only valid in conjunction with reserveStaticIP being false.
-If the value is false and shortIP is provided, then the existing external IP address will be assigned.
-If the value is true, a new external static IP will be reserved and assigned.

 <!-------------------- DELETE AN INSTANCE -------------------->